The Benefits of Teaching Creative Subjects at Home

 Employers now actively seek students who have achieved qualifications in arts-related subjects.

 Why?
-Because research has shown arts students are better self-starters, have a higher EI and are more well- equipped to accept and act on constructive criticism.
+Because research has shown arts students are better self-starters and are more well-equipped to accept and act on constructive criticism.

-Those who study arts subjects are required to work individually as well as in a team, to make decisions about their own learning, to problem solve, to use their initiative, be brave and innovative, develop excellent communication skills, be self-critical and use all of these to develop their skills and master their craft.
+Those who study arts subjects are required to work individually as well as in a team, for example Drama students work together for hours to put on plays and thus develop excellent communication skills.
+The hours of dedication required for subjects like Art means that pupils learn to make decisions about their own learning, manage their time well and use their initiative.
+Creative subjects allow students the space to be brave and innovative, to be self-critical and to master their chosen craft's skillset.

 A subject that requires practical skills such as organisation, for example, when putting on a play or concert, are highly sought after, and being able to demonstrate these when applying for jobs is both valuable and attractive to potential employers.